nandishkotadia/Redis---Hands-on/README.md

 	Try hitting the above API continuously many times (when it will have more than 3 times in time window 10 seconds, and you will receive 403 (FORBIDDEN) in 	response and on 	eclipse you can see the “Max limit reached “ text. )

+##Note: It can also be used to store session which is most frequently used for every API request.
+Also constant and most frequently used data like Country-State-pincode data, Top 5 post of user, Recent ’n’ tweets of user, etc.